 As a first step of the characterization of the magnetic fluctuations in Ba{0.5}K{0.5}Fe2As2 a longitudinal constantenergy scan was performed at the IN20 spectrometer in order to derive the incommensurability of the magnetic signal.
 Fig. 1 shows the raw data at an energy transfer of 13 meV for the three SF channels.
 The longitudinally split peaks are clearly visible in the purely magnetic SF channels.
 We have derived an incommensurability of 0.083(2) reduced lattice units for E=13 meV from a fit of a pair of symmetrical Gaussian functions to the SF_x data.
-The incommensurate character of the scattering and the value of the pitch perfectly agree with the data obtained on powders28 and with our own unpolarized neutron studies27; with the doping the shape of the Fermi surface sheets and therefore the nesting conditions change inducing incommensurate scattering.28 For the energy scans aiming to detect the spin anisotropy we chose the average incommensurability resulting from the unpolarized experiments, i.e. $\mathbf{Q} = (0.56 \ 0.56 \ q_l)$.
+The results of comprehensive unpolarized neutron studies indicate sizeable variation of the incommensurability with temperature and energy and will be published elsewhere.27 For the energy scans aiming to detect the spin anisotropy we chose the average incommensurability resulting from the unpolarized experiments, i.e. $\mathbf{Q} = (0.56 \ 0.56 \ q_l)$.
 Fig. 1 shows, furthermore, significant anisotropy with the scattered intensity in the SF_z channel being stronger than that in the SF_y channel.
-In order to reveal the energy dependence of this anisotropy constant-Q scans at $\mathbf{Q} = (0.56 \ 0.56 \ 3)$ [Fig. 2(a)-(b)] and at $\mathbf{Q} = (0.56 \ 0.56 \ 0.56)$ 2) [Fig. 2(c)-(d)] were carried out at T=2 K (Note that the data in this and all following figures have been obtained on the IN22 spectrometer, however, the IN20 spectrometer yields the same results).
+In order to reveal the energy dependence of this anisotropy constant-Q scans at $\mathbf{Q} = (0.56 \ 0.56 \ 3)$ [Fig. 2(a)-(b)] and at $\mathbf{Q}=(0.56 \ 0.56 \ 2)$ [Fig. 2(c)-(d)] were carried out at T=2 K (Note that the data in this and all following figures have been obtained on the IN22 spectrometer, however, the IN20 spectrometer yields the same results).
 Figs. 2(a) and (c) show the raw data in the SF channels together with a polynomial fit to the SF_x scattering at 40 K. A clear magnetic signal is observable around 15 meV forming the broad magnetic resonance peak as a consequence of the opening of the superconducting gap and the redistribution of spectral weight indicated by the SF_x scattering at $T > T_C$.
 Figs. 2(b) and (d) show the magnetic cross sections $\sigma{y,z}$ obtained by subtracting the SF channels following Ref.
-20 and by correcting for the finite flipping ratio, the Bose factor and higher order contaminations at the monitor, yielding the imaginary part of the magnetic susceptibility.
+20 and by correcting for the finite flipping ratio, the Bose factor and higher order contaminations at the monitor, vielding the imaginary part of the magnetic susceptibility.
 Similar to previous reports on other FeAs compounds the excitations corresponding to σ_y set in at lower energy than the transverse in-plane ones corresponding to σ_z .
 Furthermore, the raw data [Figs. 2(a) and (c)] suggest a weak dispersion for both the in-plane and out-of-plane response of the magnetic resonance peak between the scattering vector with odd $q_l=3$ and that with even $q_l=2$.
-In order to quantify the band width the total magnetic signal $(SF_x + SF_y + SF_z)/2$
+In order to quantify the band width the total magnetic signal $(SF_x+SF_u+SF_z)/2$ has been analyzed which is shown in Fig. 3.
+From the fit of a Gaussian function on a polynomial background to the total magnetic signal

-FIG. 1: (Color online) Longitudinal constant-energy scan at E=13 meV across $\mathbf{Q}=(0.5\ 0.5\ 3)$ (measured at the IN20 spectrometer, monitor 3000 corresponds to 580 s of beam time at E=13 meV) proving the incommensurability of the magnetic resonance peak.
+FIG. 1: (Color online) Longitudinal constant-energy scan at E=13 meV across $\mathbf{Q}=(0.5\ 0.5\ 3)$ (measured at the IN20 spectrometer) proving the incommensurability of the magnetic resonance peak.